Emer722/Portfolio/Social Inequalities by Race in Brazil/README.md

 ### 2. How has the population of each racial group changed over the years?
 Which racial group has the largest population?
 The analysis was conducted using Power BI, eliminating the need for Python in this case.
-Power BI efficiently sums the population of each racial group across all regions and years. -- take  the adjective or adverb words - efficiently.
+Power BI efficiently sums the population of each racial group across all regions and years.

 ### Results: